 As I dug into the root causes of these most common issues, two quickly bubbled up to the surface: lack of organizational structure and poor focus.

 An inbound marketing strategy typically involves many types of content: PDF guides, ebooks, webinars, infographics, videos and more.
-One of the cornerstone pieces that your team will create to help tell your product’s story are ebooks.
+Among cornerstone pieces that your team will create to help tell your product’s story are ebooks.
 Put simply, an ebook is often just a long guide or a combination of multiple blog posts, well-designed and packaged as a downloadable PDF.
-Just using the label “ebook” often packs an additional punch that intrigues targets and drives downloads.
+Just using the label “ebook” packs an additional punch that may intrigue targets and drive downloads.

 As your inbound machine starts to crank and you are producing volumes of content (guides, ebooks, infographics), webinars can be useful to provide variety and connect with targets who may not be interested in reading an entire ebook.
 Depending on your target persona, webinars are surprisingly popular and can generate quite a bit of buzz in your industry.
 They also require significant logistics and planning, so let’s walk through the process of hosting a successful webinar: